 I started a new open-source software project called Parameters.
 It’s written in modern C++.
 You can use Parameters to automatic replace variables in configuration file templates from environment variables.
 In this blog post I describe how to use Parameters to create a

-I have been using Symfony 4 now for awhile.
+I am using Symfony 4 now for awhile.
 It’s a really cool webframework.
 I like it.

 Since version 3 (or so), Symfony is using the Dotenv Component to manage parameters for database connection, mail server access, etc. The kind of parameter which you do not want in your Git history.

 We put our environment variables into GitLab’s CI variables.

 (This is how the variables look like for my blog.
 Top secret.)